MominAhmed123/MominAhmed123.github.io/index.md

 I am also 21 years old - which means I like video games.
 Oh, I also likes cats (very original, I know).

+Check out my [Skills](#skills), [Expereiences](#exp), and [Awards](#awards) below!

-## Skills
+## Skills {#skills}
+***
 #### Teaching
-I love teaching - particularly things that I consider "cool".
+  : I love teaching - particularly things that I consider "cool".
 I find it to be quite unfortunate how elegant subjects such as Math and creative subjects such as CS are taught in schools in such an uninspiring and unmotivating manner - and I hope to play a part in changing that.

   I have a lot of exprience teaching (refer to the "Experiences" section) and I have grown quite comfortable with the online mode of teaching.
 #### Coding
-I have recently been addicted to competitve coding and I can see myself improving with every problem I solve.
+  : I have recently been addicted to competitve coding and I can see myself improving with every problem I solve.
 You can view my codeforces profile here.

   Besides competitve coding, I have been coding for more than 5 years now and I am quite comfortable with learning new things when need be.
 You can view my github for a few of the projects I worked on.

-#### Fimiliarity with languages
+Fimiliarity with languages
-I have worked with C/ C++/ Python/ Java and HTML / CSS (although they are not programming languages).
+  : I have worked with C/ C++/ Python/ Java and HTML / CSS (although they are not programming languages).
 Of those, currently C++ remains my go-to.

   As for Human languages, I am fluent in English and Urdu (which means I can also understand and speak Hindi).
-I have passed the German A1 exam, although now Ich kann mich an nichts davon erinnern, was ich gelernt habe.
-Oh, I am also trying to learn Mandarin (I am very bad at it).
+I have passed the German A1 exam, although now Ich kann mich an nichts erinnern, was ich gelernt habe.
+Oh, I am also trying to learn Mandarin (我会说一点普通话).
-#### Fimiliarity with Libraries
+Fimiliarity with Libraries
-I have worked with pandas extensivly in python and I am quite comfortable with using it.
+  : I have worked with pandas extensivly in python and I am quite comfortable with using it.
 Additionally, I am fimiliar with Keras/TensorFlow/Sickit Learn as I have worked on projects using them.
-I have also use GDK (a GUI library for C) although I would rather stay away from it.
+I have also used GDK (a GUI library for C) although I would rather stay away from it (ㆆ _ ㆆ).
 Additionally, I also work with Manim - a math animations library for python.
-#### Maths
+Maths
-I have loved maths ever since I read "Art and Craft of Problem Solving" by Paul Zeitz in High School.
+  : I have loved maths ever since I read "Art and Craft of Problem Solving" by Paul Zeitz in High School.
 Now in university, I am mostly studying Pure Maths (refer to last section for specific courses).
 In particular, Number Theory is my favourite area.

   I started my Math journey with Olympiad - you can refer to last section for a bunch of awards I got (no, I do not have any IMO medals :c ).
 I continue to be involved in Olympaid as I follow up with each year's IMO and seldom attempt a few questions.
 I am also active in Math Circles (in both Pakistan and Hong Kong) and I am also frequently available on AOPs as a grader.

-#### Research
-My first (and currently only) experience was in Summer 2024 when I undertook a UROP under Prof. Fredrick Fong for "Geometric Flows".
-I gained a lot of valuable experience from this research - although I still need to learn much more to improve my research skills.
-#### Creative Media
+Creative Media
-I am also decently good at Photo and Video Editing.
+  : I am also decently good at Photo and Video Editing.
 In particular, I really like the entire creative process a lot although I must say video editing and animations are way too much effort than I would like to put in.
 Speaking of animations, I am also decent with math animations using Manim library.
 Lastly, I have built up a fair bit of experience designing posters and banners for socieities.
 Some of my projects are available on youtube.
-#### Debating / Public Speaking
+Debating / Public Speaking
-I have lots of experience from High school as I was part of MUN and Debate team.
+  : I have lots of experience from High school as I was part of MUN and Debate team.
 I continue to follow some WDC (World Debating Championship) matches, although now I do not find the time to engage in proper debating matches.
+Research
+  : My first (and currently only) experience was in Summer 2024 when I undertook a UROP under Prof. Fredrick Fong for "Geometric Flows".
+I gained a lot of valuable experience from this research - although I still need to learn much more to improve my research skills.

-## Experiences
+Experiences {#exp}
+***
 #### Teaching
 I will only list a few of my experiences (since the list is too long, and frankly boring).